RockSolidKnowledge/Samples.OpenIddict.AdminUI/README.md

 dotnet ef database update -c SamlArtifactDbContext
 ```

-*Remember to add a [SAML license](https://www.openiddictcomponents.com/products/saml2p) if you want to use the SAML component.*
+*Remember to add a [SAML license](https://www.openiddictcomponents.com/products/saml2p) in appsettings.json if you want to use the SAML component.*